-In each of his contacts with the public, a member must be aware that his actions, appearance and statements are generally considered by citizens to be representative of the department and not necessarily solely of the individual member.
-For that reason, and because of the inherent potential for conflict in many police contacts, a member must develop fair, impartial and reasonable attitude, and perform his tasks in a business-like manner.
-His statements must be the result of considered judgment and be absent of personal opinion, bias or editorial comment.
+In each contact with the public, a member must be aware that their actions, appearance and statements are generally considered by citizens to be representative of the department and not necessarily solely of the individual member.
+For that reason, and because of the inherent potential for conflict in many police contacts, a member must develop fair, impartial and reasonable attitude, and perform their tasks in a business-like manner.
+Member's statements must be the result of considered judgment and be absent of personal opinion, bias or editorial comment.
 Extended conversation, which reflects the member's personal opinions will normally be considered inappropriate.